Christine Gilbert: Education beliefs

 When she went into education she initially taught the 'whole books' method and believed in it, but seeing the effects of the National Literacy Strategy, realised for those of school age the explicit teaching of phonics was important.

 Gilbert is joint chair of the Area Education Partnerships Association (AEPA) and an advocate of local education partnerships.

 Personal life

 Divorced from her first husband, she met then councillor and later government minister Tony McNulty when she was Director of Education for the London Borough of Harrow.
 The couple married in September 2002 in Hammersmith and Fulham.
 She has no children from either marriage.

-In 2010, The Tablet named her as one of Britain’s most influential Roman Catholics.

 Gilbert was appointed a Commander of the Order of the British Empire (CBE) in the 2006 New Year Honours for services to local government and to education, and promoted to Dame Commander of the same Order (DBE) in the 2022 Birthday Honours for services to young people and charity.